vartikadhochak/leetcode-solutions/README.md

 🔹 Handle + and - by keeping a sign variable.
 🔹 Push current result and sign onto the stack when encountering (.
 🔹 Pop and evaluate on encountering ).

+---------------------------------------------------------Day-25-----------------------------------------------------------

+                                       PROBLEM 1: Implement-stack-using-queues

+Implement a last-in-first-out (LIFO) stack using only two queues.
+The implemented stack should support all the functions of a normal stack (push, top, pop, and empty).

+Implement the MyStack class:
+void push(int x) Pushes element x to the top of the stack. int pop() Removes the element on the top of the stack and returns it. int top() Returns the element on the top of the stack. boolean empty() Returns true if the stack is empty, false otherwise.

+Notes:
+You must use only standard operations of a queue, which means that only push to back, peek/pop from front, size and is empty operations are valid.
+Depending on your language, the queue may not be supported natively.
+You may simulate a queue using a list or deque (double-ended queue) as long as you use only a queue's standard operations.

+Example 1:
+Input
+["MyStack", "push", "push", "top", "pop", "empty"] [[], [1], [2], [], [], []]
+Output
+[null, null, null, 2, 2, false]

+Constraints:
+1 <= x <= 9
+At most 100 calls will be made to push, pop, top, and empty.
+All the calls to pop and top are valid.

+Explanation:
+•push(x): Enqueue to q2, then move all elements from q1 to q2.
+Swap q1 and q2.
+•pop(): Dequeue from q1 (since top is always at front).
+•top(): Peek the front of q1.
+•empty(): Return q1.isEmpty().

+Time Complexity:
+•push: O(n)
+•pop, top, empty: O(1)

+                                    PROBLEM 2: Rotate-array

+Given an integer array nums, rotate the array to the right by k steps, where k is non-negative.

+Example 1:
+Input: nums = [1,2,3,4,5,6,7], k = 3
+Output: [5,6,7,1,2,3,4]

+Example 2:
+Input: nums = [-1,-100,3,99], k = 2
+Output: [3,99,-1,-100]

+Constraints:
+1 <= nums.length <= 105
+-231 <= nums[i] <= 231 - 1
+0 <= k <= 10^5

+Explanation:
+To rotate the array to the right by k steps:
+•Reverse the whole array.
+•Reverse the first k elements.
+•Reverse the rest.
+•Use k %= nums.length to handle k larger than array size.

+Time Complexity:
+O(n)

+Space Complexity:
+O(1)